 But the one thing you need to remember about this is that while you might get rewarded for your spending, it’s still important to know when enough is enough.

-If it’s “free” money then why stop, right?
-Wrong, because if you don’t set some sort of spending limit on yourself then you’ll eventually be in debt without even realizing it!
+If it’s “free” money, then why stop, right?
+Wrong, because if you don’t set some spending limit on yourself, you’ll eventually be in debt without realizing it!

-That’s because the more time that goes by and the longer those interest payments accumulate, the greater chance there will be of never paying them off completely.
+The more time that goes by and the longer those interest payments accumulate, the greater the chance of never paying them off altogether.

 It’s time to break bad money habits once and for all.